-Heisman Winner Spotlights Hunger In His Hometown, Donations To Food Bank Pour In
+Heisman Winner Spotlights Hunger In His Hometown, Donations To Food Pantry Pour In

 More than $250,000 has been collected for the local nonprofit organization in the last 48 hours, with donations from more than 7,300 people.

 For the Athens County Food Pantry, the windfall has been remarkable.
-"We're still trying to come to terms with the reality that this isn't a dream," says Karin Bright, the food bank's president.
+"We're still trying to come to terms with the reality that this isn't a dream," says Karin Bright, the food pantry's president.
 "It's amazing."

 Many of the donations are coming from Ohio, but lots are coming from Louisiana, too.
 Bright described a call that her daughter received on the pantry's phone on Monday.
 The person donated and then said, "Thank you for Joe, from Louisiana."